angenz1/idm221-amj424/docs/markdown.md

 _Reading Eagle_ - Historic Reading building will soon have wheelchair accessibility - March 11, 2023 [Read Full Article](https://www.readingeagle.com/2023/03/11/historic-reading-building-will-soon-have-wheelchair-accessibility/)

 _Berks Weekly_- WCR Center for the Arts breaks ground on accessibility project - February 16, 2023 [Read Full Article](https://berksweekly.com/news/wcr-center-for-the-arts-breaks-ground-on-accessibility-project/)

-## Performing Arts (pg.3)

-#### Art Partners

-The WCR Center for the Arts is supported by many organizations throughout the community.
-Browse below and learn more about some of the WCR's Arts Partners.

-[Friends of Chamber Music Reading](https://www.chambermusicreading.org/) The mission of the Reading Musical Foundation is to advocate for and advance music appreciation and education in Berks County.

-[Reading Musical Foundation](https://readingmusicalfoundation.org/) The mission of the Reading Musical Foundation is to advocate for and advance music appreciation and education in Berks County.

-[Berks County Community Foundation](https://bccf.org/) The mission of Berks County Community Foundation is to promote philanthropy and improve the quality of life for the residents of Berks County, Pennsylvania.

-[Berks Arts](https://berksarts.org/) The mission of the Berks Arts is to inspire, engage and unite our community through arts education, collaboration and presentation.

 ### Past Events